LukeHagar/Sveltey/src/lib/posts/svex-up-your-markdown.md

 # { title }

+This is an example of a post written in markdown. and loaded via MDSvex.

+[MDSvex](https://mdsvex.pngwn.io) is a Svelte project that allows you to write markdown files and have them compiled into Svelte components.

 ## Good stuff in your markdown

 Markdown is pretty good but sometimes you just need more.